 - The loss of a job often translates into the loss of health insurance, creating the possibility of a medical financial crisis.
-Private plans are too expensive for the unemployed and underemployed, and the combination of age and health conditions can make a person uninsurable.
+Private plans are too expensive for the unemployed and underemployed.

-- Two stock market crashes in a decade have dashed the retirement plans of many workers.
+- Two stock market crashes in a decade and a half have dashed the retirement plans of many workers.
 Older workers, closer to retirement, have less time to recover losses and are understandably shell shocked.